thomasotoole/obsidian-ghost-lawmedia/README.md

-# Obsidian Ghost Lawmedia (fork of Obsidian Ghost Publish)
+# Obsidian Ghost Lawmedia (fork of Obsidian Ghost Publish by Jay Nguyens)

 I'm just dinking around with this plugin.
+Nothing of value here was written by me.

 Plugin for publish to [Ghost](https://ghost.org/) site for [Obsidian](https://obsidian.md/) with a single click.